 top of page

-To distinguish ourselves from the previous Sidmouth Cricket Club, which had disbanded a few years earlier, we adopted the name "Sidmouth XI."
+To distinguish ourselves from the previous Sidmouth Cricket Club, which had disbanded a few years earlier, we adopted the name Sidmouth XI.

-Our maiden season in 1987-88 saw immediate success, with the team making it to the grand final.
-The very next year, we achieved an undefeated season and triumphed in the B-grade grand final, earning a promotion to A-grade in 1989-90.
-As we progressed, a new second team was recruited to compete in B-grade.
+The very next year, we completed an undefeated season and triumphed in the B-grade grand final, earning promotion to A-grade in 1989-90.
+A second team was later recruited to compete in B-grade as the club continued to grow.

-Our symbol, the Chieftains logo, depicts a powerful "Death Head," a symbol of courage and defiance in the face of danger and death.
-Embracing the Latin motto "Veni, Vidi, Vici," inspired by Julius Caesar, we continued to conquer challenges on and off the field.
+Our symbol, the Chieftains logo, features a powerful “Death Head,” representing courage and defiance in the face of danger.
+Embracing the Latin motto Veni, Vidi, Vici, inspired by Julius Caesar, we have consistently met challenges head-on, both on and off the field.

 Premierships

-Premier League: 2018-19, 2019-20, 2020-21, 2021-22
+Premier League: 2018-19, 2019-20, 2020-21, 2021-22, 2024-25

 A-grade: 1991-92, 1993-94, 2009-10, 2010-11, 2020-21